oemof/tespy/docs/tutorials/heat_pump_steps.rst

 ++++++++++
 We will start with the consumer as the plant will be designed to deliver a specific heat flow.
-From the figure above you can determine the components of the consumer system: condenser, pump and the consumer ( :py:class:`tespy.components.heat_exchangers.simple.HeatExchangerSimple` ).
-Additionally we need a source and a sink for the consumer and the heat pump circuit respectively.
+From the figure above you can determine the components of the consumer system: condenser, pump and the consumer (:py:class:`tespy.components.heat_exchangers.simple.HeatExchangerSimple`).
+Additionally, we need a source and a sink for the consumer and the heat pump circuit respectively.
 We will import all necessary components already in the first step, so the imports will not need further adjustment.